Getting started with the swiyu Generic Verifier

 }'

-⚙️ Please store the id of the response as the value is required in the "Get the verification result" call referenced as "$VERIFICATION_ID".
+"id" field from the response above into shell variable VERIFICATION_ID, as the is required in the "Get the verification result" call.

 Response

-The response contains a verification_url which points to the verification request just created.
-This link needs to be provided to the swiyu wallet in order to submit a response to the verifier-agent-oid4vp.
-To use the link, create a qr code from the verification_url and scan it with the swiyu app.
+The response contains a "verification_deeplink" field which points to the verification request, that you have created.
+To use the link, create a deep-link QR code from the "verification_deeplink" response field and scan it with the swiyu-Wallet app.

 {